hkfuertes/rockbox/README.md

 # Rockbox Android Fork for Innioasis Y1

+## General Information
+This is an experimental build of Rockbox.

+Most of the work was already done by the original Rockbox team - all credits to them.

+I mostly added quick hacks to make this usable on a device without any touch inputs.

+Do NOT run this if you don't know what you are doing.
+You might brick your device in the process of installing this app.
+You have been warned.

+If you still want to try you need to do the following:

+- have an Innioasis Y1 with ADB enabled
+- download the latest release APK
+- `adb install rockbox-[release].apk`
+- either use one of the preinstalled themes or supply your own in the rockbox folder on the SD card
+- restart the device, choose Rockbox as launcher when asked

 ## Changes
 - remapped controls
 - enable seek forward/backward by holding next/previous media keys